-A distributed denial-of-service (DDoS) attack is one in which a multitude of compromised systems attack a target, such as a server, website or other network resource, and cause a denial of service for users of the targeted system.
-The flood of incoming messages, connection requests or malformed packets to the target system essentially forces it to slow down or even crash and shut down, thereby denying service to the system to legitimate users.
+A distributed denial-of-service (DDoS) attack is an attack in which multiple compromised computer systems attack a target, such as a server, website or other network resource, and cause a denial of service for users of the targeted resource.
+The flood of incoming messages, connection requests or malformed packets to the target system forces it to slow down or even crash and shut down, thereby denying service to legitimate users or systems.

 In a typical DDoS attack, the assailant begins by exploiting a vulnerability in one computer system and making it the DDoS master.
-The attack master, also known as the botmaster, identifies and identifies and infects other vulnerable systems and gains control over them by either infecting the systems with malware or through bypassing the authentication controls (i.e., guessing the default password on a widely used system or device).
+The attack master system identifies other vulnerable systems and gains control over them by either infecting the systems with malware or through bypassing the authentication controls (i.e., guessing the default password on a widely used system or device).